feren-OS/Feren-User-Guide/docs/resettingpackagerepos.rst

 If you ever make a mistake with the repositories on your system for obtaining packages for Feren OS from, there is a very easy way to reset your repositories.

 First you will want to open up Software Sources.
-Software Sources can be opened via Applications Menu --> System / Administration --> Software Sources.
+Software Sources can be opened via :menuselection:`Applications Menu --> System / Administration --> Software Sources`.

 .. warning::
     Only those with administrative privileges or those who can obtain these privileges can open Software Sources.